JGCRI/gcamfaostat/paper.md

 4.	**Promoting broader applications**: leveraging data processed by **`gcamfaostat`** can significantly contribute to harmonizing input data in global agroeconomic modeling.
 Encouraging the utilization of this data and fostering collaboration to enhance data processing is crucial.
 5.	**Assess sensitivity in downstream applications**: understanding the sensitivity of downstream data applications, e.g., global agroeconomic projections, to upstream data processing assumptions is crucial.
 This awareness empowers us to make informed decisions and refinements.

-We welcome and value community contributions to **`gcamfaostat`**.
-Through collective and collaborative efforts, we hope to improve the interface between raw data, modeling community, and broader audience.
-We would be grateful for the feedback and suggestions on potential improvements of the developed data processing framework.

 # Acknowledgements